alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

          0.7778,  1.0000], grad_fn=<CatBackward0>)
 ```

 Appears to be working.
-Now, this may not be the best way to parameterize a non-decreasing vector, and you probably can think of other ways, but it works reasonably well, as we shall see later in the post.
+Now, this may not be the best way to parameterize a non-decreasing vector, and you probably can think of other ways, but it appears to works reasonably well when we train models later in this post.

 So now we can use it to implement a PyTorch module for the kind of functions we seek.
 The code is mostly straightforward, and the only thing requires explaining is the initialization of the matrices $$\mathbf{A}_i$$, that we shall talk about right after the code snippet: